muzam1l/tclone-api/README.md

 ### ⚡ Trend Analysis ⚡

 Each post added to database is parsed for any #hastags or @user_mentions.
 These hashtags (along with storing in `Post.entities`) is stored in hashtags collection (Hashtag model) along with number of times it has been posted.
-From there Trending hashtags can be retrieved as simply the ones with highest post volume (currently this done at only the `pre_populating` step so trends are not real time).
+From there Trending hashtags are retrieved as simply the ones with highest post volume .
+Selecting these highest volume hastags is done at a interval of (currently) 30 seconds, therefore trends are upadted realtime to what users are posting.

 ### ⚡ Search ⚡